History

 The State Street Inn is located in a historic Tudor Revival home at 228 N State Street.
 The home is part of the Victorian Dover Historic District, listed on the National Register of Historic Places.
 It was built circa 1911 for Mr. and Mrs. Walt Conaway.

-Later, it was the home of Simeon Selby Pennewill (1867-1935), who served as Delaware's Governor from 1909-1913, after completing two terms as a State Senator.
+Later, it was the home of Simeon Selby Pennewill (1867-1935), who served as the Governor of Delaware from 1909-1913, after completing two terms as a State Senator.
 He was educated nearby at the Wilmington Conference Academy, now known as Wesley College.

 New Life as a B & B: